 \paragraph{\ding{172} Data crawling and cleaning.}

 For the data source, we adopt the pre-compilation LaTeX code for two reasons: i) existing PDF parsing tools, such as PyMuPDF and PaperMage~\citep{lo2023papermage}, can introduce considerable noise to the parsed equation text; ii) considering most of exiting LLMs are capable with processing LaTeX code, using LaTeX source instead of parsed text can be more accurate and provide LLMs with richer information.
-Meanwhile, to avoid using any low-quality human-written equations, we only crawl those peer-reviewed papers accepted by top-tier conferences.
+Meanwhile, we only crawl those peer-reviewed papers accepted by top-tier conferences to avoid using low-quality human-written equations.
 Accordingly, we first obtain the accepted paper list from ACL Anthology, from year \texttt{2019} to \texttt{2023}.
 Next, we search each paper on arXiv to crawl its LaTeX source (if it exists).
 Finally, we get a total of 1,762 papers' source LaTeX packages.
 We then clean the LaTeX sources by deleting all the comments and combining multiple cross-referred \texttt{.tex} files into a main file.
-Afterwards, we use regex to randomly extract (at most) 3 equations' code snippets per paper, finally resulting in 3,877 human-written equations are extracted.
+Afterward, we use regex to randomly extract (at most) 3 equations' code snippets per paper, resulting in 3,877 human-written equations.

 \paragraph{\ding{173} LLM-based equation synthesis.}